 The Discharge Order is very important to debtors.
 This order stops creditors from trying to collect debts that have been considered discharged.

 Debt is something that can weigh people down emotionally as well as physically.
-If you are currently thinking about filing for bankruptcy in Pennsylvania, it would be best to consult with a Pennsylvania bankruptcy lawyer to help you get through this trying period in a speedy manner.
+If you are currently thinking about filing for bankruptcy in Pennsylvania, and your injuries were not your fault, it would be best to consult with a Pennsylvania truck accident lawyer or a workplace construction injury attorney to help you get through this trying period in a speedy manner.